junior-surawutp/min_var/README.md

 # Minimal Variance Investment Portfolio Optimization

 This project aims to find optimal train and test period for weight of holding in investment portfolio, using minimal variance method.
-The effect of some economic crisis on holding strategy also shown in our results.
+The effect of some economic crises on holding strategy is also shown in our results.

 This project is for educational purposes only and does not constitute investment advice.